 - Species: P. fulgidus

 Pesquet’s Parrot Distribution, Habitat, and Ecology

-Finally, and quite unfortunately, ornithologists still know very little about its mating habits in the wild.
-However, it does appear to generally live in small groups numbering up to 20 individuals.
-Following mating, the female typically lays two eggs.
-These she places in a large nest in a hollow tree.
-A typical lifespan in the wild for this animal measures roughly 9 years.
+Unfortunately, experts still know very little about its mating habits in the wild.
+It appears to generally live in small groups of up to 20 individuals.
+Following mating, the female places her eggs in a large nest in a hollow tree.
+A typical lifespan in the wild is about 9 years.